-The elected Council is supported by two specialist sub-committees, the Editorial Committee and the Conservation and Research Committee.
+The elected Council is supported by two specialist sub-committees, the Editorial Committee and the Conservation Committee.
 The Editorial Committee assists the Editor of Sandgrouse in compiling the content of each issue and the content of any supplementary publications according to a budget set by Council at the start of the year.
-The Conservation and Research Committee receives and reviews all grant applications made through a formalised application procedure, and makes recommendations to Council.
-All decisions on the allocation of funds to Conservation and Research projects are made by, and are the responsibility of, the elected Council.
+The Conservation Committee receives and reviews all grant applications made through a formal application procedure, and makes recommendations to Council.
+All decisions on the allocation of funds to conservation projects are made by, and are the responsibility of, the elected Council.

 The Society has no employees and owns no property or fixed assets; all the functions of an active and fully compliant charity are performed by Council members working voluntarily with their own resources and from their own premises.
-This voluntary and low cost approach enables the charity to maximise the amounts expended on charitable activities and the Society recognises this very significant contribution with gratitude.
+This voluntary and low administrative cost approach enables the charity to maximise the amounts expended on charitable activities and the Society recognises this very significant contribution with gratitude.

 To assist them in understanding their responsibilities all trustees are directed towards regular reference to the Charity Commission website.
-Council met formally three times during the year and before each meeting some departmental reports were circulated to all Council members for information on the subjects under discussion and for the benefit of those not attending.
-This year we have experimented successfully with online conference facilities to enable trustees to attend Council meetings remotely if preferred.
+Council met formally three times during the year and before each meeting departmental reports were circulated to all Council members for information on the subjects under discussion and for the benefit of those not attending or attending online.

 The minutes of each formal meeting were circulated to all trustees and co-opted Council members soon after the meeting.
 Interaction between Council members in between formal meetings was by email through an email group.
-Most of these exchanges were seen by all trustee Council members and all co-opted Council members whether or not they were directly involved with the matter in hand.
+Most of these exchanges were seen by all trustee Council members and all co-opted Council members regardless of their involvement with the matter in hand.